ttntm/ttntm/src/uses.md

 - {% ext "CORS Everywhere" "https://github.com/spenibus/cors-everywhere-firefox-addon" %} (Firefox only)
 - {% ext "uMatrix" "https://github.com/gorhill/uMatrix" %} (Firefox only)

-In adition to that, Firefox uses a minimal 1-line config that I'm often tinkering with.
-A somewhat stable version of it can be found at GitHub: {% ext "ttntm/minimal-one-line-firefox" "https://github.com/ttntm/minimal-one-line-firefox" %}
+In addition to that, Firefox uses a minimal 1-line config that I'm often tinkering with.
+A somewhat stable version of it can be found over at GitHub: {% ext "ttntm/minimal-one-line-firefox" "https://github.com/ttntm/minimal-one-line-firefox" %}

 Other than that, {% ext "Notion", "https://notion.so" %} is what I use for notes, personal task management and writing while {% ext "ProtonMail", "https://protonmail.com" %} takes care of my emails.
 When I need to edit pixels, I'm using {% ext "GIMP", "https://www.gimp.org" %} or {% ext "Photopea", "https://https://www.photopea.com" %} and when I have to work with vectors, I'm using {% ext "Figma", "https://www.figma.com" %} or {% ext "Inkscape", "https://inkscape.org" %}.